Man in blue shirt and navy gilet with arm around daughter wearing orange rucksack, looking out over the river with windmills in the distance

 In total there are 10 windmills at Zaanse Schans, some of which are open to go inside so you can see where wood was sawn, oil made and flour, spices and pigments milled.
 You can ascend the steep ladders in some of the windmills to the outside decks for beautiful panoramas over the fields and dykes.

 This area was the first industrial zone in the Netherlands and the windmills were key to the production of all sorts of things.
-Each of the windmills at Zaanse Schans related to a different product and had its own personality, for example, De Huisman is a spice windmill and warehouse, De Kat is a paint mill, De Gekroonde Poelenburg is a sawmill and De Zoeker produced oil, paint and cocoa mill – you can even pick up an alcoholic hot chocolate from this one (hot chocolate and rum).
+Each of the windmills at Zaanse Schans were used for a different purpose and have their own personalities, for example, De Huisman is a spice windmill and warehouse, De Kat is a paint mill, De Gekroonde Poelenburg is a sawmill and De Zoeker produced oil, paint and cocoa mill – you can even pick up an alcoholic hot chocolate from this one (hot chocolate and rum).

 If you still want to know more about windmills then there is also a small, dedicated windmill museum with some interactive elements.

-What else is there to see apart from windmills at Zaanse Schans?
+What else is there to see at Zaanse Schans?

 Aside from the windmills at Zaanse Schans, our favourite experience was the Clog Workshop where you can see clogs being made.
 There was a small clog exhibition of clogs on the way out as well as a shop selling clogs and clog related items.
 Outside the workshop building are pairs of oversized yellow clogs, perfect for taking some funny or social media photos which our kids liked.